Eggplant Parmigiana Recipe You’ll Make on Repeat

 Olive oil

-5 cups Roasted Tomato and Garlic Spaghetti Sauce (or canned tomatoes)
+5 cups Roasted Tomato (or canned tomatoes)

 2 cups of fresh mozzarella cheese, sliced